jturn08/smarthome/esphome/particulate-sensor.md

 Particulate Matter (PM) are microscopic particles that are in the air and is a harmful form of air pollution that can cause health problems like heart attacks and respiratory disease.
 The level of airborne particulate matter can change based on weather (stagnant air) or wildfires, so measuring your home air quality can provide insight on when one needs to be cautious outdoors.

 ### Home Assistant automations with Bluetooth LE sensors
 With automations, Home Assistant can automatically respond and trigger actions based on sensor events.
 For example, turn on lights automatically at sunset.
-With motion sensors, automations can trigger turning on lights automatically when there's motion and turn lights off after no motino is detected for a set period of time.
-With ESP32 microcontroller's built-in Bluetooth, you don't need Bluetooth on the PC or device Home Assistant is installed on.
+With motion sensors, automations can trigger turning on lights automatically when there's motion and turn lights off after no motion is detected for a set period of time.

+### Home Assistant Bluetooth LE sensor gateway
+The ESP32 microcontroller can be configured to act as a Bluetooth sensor gateway, detecting broadcasts from Bluetooth Low Energy sensors and transmitting the events to Home Assistant over Wi-Fi network.
+With ESP32 microcontroller's built-in Bluetooth and Wi-Fi connectivity, you don't need Bluetooth on the PC or device Home Assistant is installed on.
+Bluetooth Low Energy sensors broadcasts data on a periodic basis.
+To prolong the sensor battery life, the ESP32 microcontroller doesn't "pair" or maintain active connection with each sensor.

 ### IKEA VINDRIKTNING air quality sensor
 ![IKEA VINDRIKTNING air quality sensor](images/img4.jpg)